kariyanahalli/coupon/README.md

 ## User Attribute Analysis

-In this analysis I analysed who is likely to accept the coupons
+In this effort, based on the given data -  I analysed who is likely to accept the coupons by various user attributes

 - Age Group
 - Gender